Notgnoshi/trumperator/README.md

 >
 > as great seeing and yesterday a smart negotiator would use the best thing they are doing a great job he is a great guy and the most important to be the next president of the united states  and the fake news media who can be the next president of the world

+Or my personal favorite (so far)

+> should be fired the office with a real congress comments on his republican spirit and ratings with a terrible many photo of @mittromney is always a fair #bush

 ## TODO

 * Add regularization?